 - Enter the employee's financial institution information (Bank Name, Routing No., Account No., and Account Type).

-- If you chose to deposit to two accounts, enter the amount or percentage that the employee wants to deposit to the first account in the Optional Amount field.
+- If you chose to deposit to two accounts, enter the amount or percentage that the employee wants to deposit to the first account in the Amount to Deposit field.
 The remainder goes to the second account.

 - Open the paycheck and go to the Paycheck Detail window.

 - Uncheck the Use Direct Deposit option on the paycheck detail and click Save > Save & Close.